pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 ## 6     group_8       0.000          0       0.000    209     0.230
 ```

-Now each group seems to have a good sample size, and values `mean_target` shows a decreasing pattern where each don't appear to be so high and is well distributed in the `0.176` to `0`  range.
+Now each group seems to have a good sample size, and values `mean_target` shows a decreasing pattern where each doesn't appear to be so high and is well distributed in the `0.176` to `0` range.
 [1]

 <br>